Frankentext: Stitching random text fragments into long-form narratives: Results

-We explore the effects of varying the percentage of verbatim human-written text required in the prompt to Gemini, from the default 90\% down to 75\%, 50\%, and 25\%.
-According to \autoref{fig:copy-vs-detectability}, as the proportion of human-written content increases, detectability decreases, indicating an inverse relationship between human content and detection rates.
+We explore the effects of varying the user-specified verbatim copy rate on Gemini \frankentext, from the default 90\% down to 75\%, 50\%, and 25\%. \autoref{fig:copy-vs-detectability} shows an inverse relationship between copy rates and detection rates: as the copy rate increases, detectability decreases.
 Coherence also declines as human-written content increases, suggesting a trade-off between incorporating more human text and maintaining coherence.
 On the other hand, increasing the proportion of human text leads to higher copy rates, indicating that Gemini could generally follow the copy instruction.